0x-h4x/Powershell-Collection/README.md

 # Powershell-Collection
 ### A collection of the powershell scripts to automate tedious tasks.

+Feel free to fork these and customize them to automate tasks within your own environment.

 To run these scripts remotely, use the following command: